-If this is the year you decided to home school your kids, or you just need to give them more to do at home that is educational we’re writing this post for you.
+If this is the year you decided to home-school your kids, or you just need to give them more to do at home that is educational we’re writing this post for you.
 We’re always eager to find life-changing and inspirational ways to infuse more learning into the everyday.
+And this Disney Homeschool Curriculum Guide takes everything from the parks, and gives you ideas on how to incorporate it across Math, Science, English, Art, History, Film and more.
+With reading lists, and watch lists, you can dive into the world of Disney, and everything that makes it real.

-So whether you’re unschooling, using the Montessori method, or tackling traditional homeschool why not add everything that Walt Disney World has to offer into your school curriculum.
-With everything you need to know in science, math, technology, world history, biology, conservation, and even leadership, you can make this the best school year ever!
+So whether you’re unschooling, using the Montessori method, or tackling traditional homeschooling why not add everything that Walt Disney World has to offer into your school curriculum?
+You can make this the best school year ever with Disney, without ever leaving your home.

 Contents